Krasnogorsk-3: Technical information

 The Krasnogorsk-3 uses standard 100 ft load of 16mm film (single or double-perforation).
 There is no provision for an external magazine.
 There are two different lens mounts used on the Krasnogorsk-3: the M42×1 lens mount, and a Russian bayonet mount.
-The stock lens is the f/1.9 17–69 mm zoom lens Meteor-5-1, considered by many to be a quality optic.
+The stock lens is the f/1.9 17–69 mm zoom lens Meteor-5-1, considered by many to be of decent optical quality.
 The M42 screw-mount allows for the use of widely available lenses from 35 mm still cameras such as Asahi Pentax Takumar lenses.
-Cameras which have been modified from the original standard 16mm (double-perforartion) to accept Super 16 (single-perforation) film may experience vignetting at the widest zoom setting with stock Meteor lenses.
+Cameras which have been modified from the original standard 16mm to capture at the wider aspect ratio of Super 16 may experience vignetting at the widest zoom setting with stock Meteor lenses.

 The camera has a single pulldown claw and no registration pin.
-At 24 frame/s, the Krasnogorsk-3 will run for about 25 seconds on a full wind.
-Film speed is adjustable from 8 frame/s to 48 frame/s; however, many cameras are capable of functioning at higher frame rates (upwards of 60 fps) if the adjusting dial is turned beyond the 48 fps indicating mark.
+At 24 frames per second, the Krasnogorsk-3 will run for about 25 seconds on a full wind.
+Film speed is adjustable from 8 fps to 48 fps; however, many cameras are capable of functioning at higher frame rates (upwards of 60 fps) if the adjustment dial is turned beyond the 48 fps indicating mark.
 A single-frame release at the back of the Krasnogorsk-3 allows for animation and other single-frame applications.

 The PX640 battery required to power the internal light meter is no longer sold due to its mercury content.
 Using an alkaline replacement will not give accurate results due to the differing voltage and discharge slope of alkaline cells.
 However, a zinc–air battery will function properly with an appropriate adapter.